WebThingsIO/registration_server/README.md

 [![codecov](https://codecov.io/gh/mozilla-iot/registration_server/branch/master/graph/badge.svg)](https://codecov.io/gh/mozilla-iot/registration_server)
 [![license](https://img.shields.io/badge/license-MPL--2.0-blue.svg)](LICENSE)

-This server exposes an HTTP API that lets you register a gateway with the server.
+This server exposes an HTTP API that lets you register a WebThings Gateway for tunneling support

+When combined with a [PowerDNS](https://www.powerdns.com/auth.html) server and a [PageKite](https://pagekite.net) server, this acts as an all-in-one dynamic DNS or tunneling solution, with distributed GeoIP support.
+This is not only useful for WebThings, but could also be used by a variety of other stacks.

 ## Usage